eaobservatory/hedwig/util/update/README.rst

 The `util/update` directory contains scripts to assist with updates to the Hedwig database which cannot be handled automatically by `Alembic`.

+* 2023-08-24: New email validation check

+  The regular expression used to check that email addresses are valid has been updated to be more specific.
+You may check whether all addresses would still be considered valid as follows:

+  * Run the `util/update/005_check_email` script to look for existing database entries which do not match the new pattern.

+  * Adjust or remove any invalid addresses via the web interface.

 * 2023-05-04: Addition of sort_order column to prev_proposal table

   A `sort_order` column has been added to the `prev_proposal` table to